Fort Howard Paper Company: History

 Austin E. Cofrin founded the Fort Howard Paper Company in 1919.
 It was named after Fort Howard, a 19th century U.S. Army fortification located along the west bank of the Fox River in Green Bay.

 In the 1930s, the company began experimenting with recycled paper production.

 In 1960, Austin E. Cofrin stepped down as CEO, and handed control of the company to his son, John P. Cofrin.

 In 1971, the company was taken public, and common stock was offered.

 In 1976, the company began construction on its second facility in Muskogee, Oklahoma.

 In 1980, the company acquired The Harmon Group of New York City.
 They also expanded internationally by acquiring The Sterling Group of Manchester, England.

 In 1983, they purchased the Maryland Cup Corporation, the largest manufacturer of paper and plastic food products.

 In 1988, the company was taken private, and in 1989 they sold their cup operations, because it was not cost effective.

-In 1997, the company merged with another Green Bay paper company, the James River Corporation.
+In 1997, the company merged with another paper company, the James River Corporation.
 The new company became the Fort James Corporation.
 Three years later, the Fort James Corporation was acquired by Georgia-Pacific.